Skip to main content

 Otter Tail County, MinnesotaLimited DataOligotrophic

-Otter Lake has no invasive species recorded in Minnesota state databases as of 2020, though prevention practices still apply at all access points.
+No invasive species are currently listed at Otter Lake — the lake remains off the Minnesota infested-waters roster.
 Bass fishing is part of the appeal: the species list runs to 7, anchored by largemouth and/or smallmouth bass.
 No formal public access is documented at Otter Lake — most use is by shoreline residents and their guests.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2020-09-08.
 Grade methodology: LakeGrade methodology.